twitter/the-algorithm/src/scala/com/twitter/simclusters_v2/README.md

 Producer embeddings are used for producer-based tweet recommendations.
 For example, we can recommend similar tweets based on an account you just followed.

 ### Entity Embeddings
-SimClusters can also be used to generate embeddings for different kind of contents, such as
+SimClusters can also be used to generate embeddings for different kinds of content, such as
 - Tweets (used for Tweet recommendations)
 - Topics (used for TopicFollow)